pschraut/UnityPlayModeInspector/README.md

 ![alt text](Documentation~/images/example_helloworld.png "Screenshot")

-`[PlayModeInspectorMethod]` methods are called periodically during play mode, more precisely 10 times per second.
+`[PlayModeInspectorMethod]` methods, while they're shown in the PlayMode Inspector window, are called periodically.
+More precisely, they are called 10 times per second.

 # Examples